 Our studies show that by Year 7 about 80% of children have never been screened for colour blindness.
 This means there will be a significant number of colour blind children in every secondary school who will not even be aware that they are colour blind.
 So neither the school/teachers or parents know which pupils are colour blind and as a consequence non-diagnosed pupils will receive no support at all.

-However, by adopting the advice and techniques set out in our detailed-advice-sheet-for-teachers-feb-2016 you can ensure that all of your colour blind pupils, including the undiagnosed ones, are better supported in your lessons.
+However, by adopting the advice and techniques set out in our Detailed Advice Sheet for Teachers you can ensure that all of your colour blind pupils, including the undiagnosed ones, are better supported in your lessons.

 Take particular care with interactive whiteboards and information projected onto screens as these can ‘wash out’ colours making coloured information more difficult to see.
 Often colour blind students miss important parts of the lessons because they can’t clearly see the pointer or because of poor choice of colours chosen to highlight graphs, charts and diagrams.